asyarb/gatsby-plugin-exact-client-paths/README.md

 }
 ```

+### How is this different from `gatsby-plugin-create-client-paths`

+This plugin attempts to address the inability to client render singular routes
+in Gatsby, most particularly with top level routes such as `/preview`.

+With `gatsby-plugin-create-client-paths`, you must create at least 1 route that
+is _still_ run through Gatsby's SSR pipeline that will handle the
+client-side-routing.
+This can be problematic when you want top level client
+routes like `https://hostname.com/preview` for client-side previews that are
+heavily reliant on browser specific accessors like `window`.

+This plugin establishes a `<Router>` behind the scenes of your index page that
+will render your SSR'd index page or a client rendered page if the path matches
+what you specify in the plugin options.

-## Limitations
+## Current Limitations

-- Client rendered components that use `useStaticQuery` will cause your app to
+- Client rendered components that call the `useStaticQuery` hook will cause your
-  crash.
+  app to crash.

 ## Run tests